urbanjost/M_intrinsics/docs/intrinsics.md

 **atomic_cas** is useful for implementing locks or conditional updates.

-Only one image’s **new** value is set if multiple images attempt the operation simultaneously.
+Only one image's **new** value is set if multiple images attempt the operation simultaneously.

 When **stat** is present and the invocation